openhab/openhab-docs/configuration/rules-dsl.md

 #### Dimmer Item

 A Dimmer Item carries a **PercentType**.
-PercentType can be cast to and treated like a java.lang.Number.
-Number represents any type of numerical value.
+PercentType can be cast to and treated like a java.lang.Number, where Number represents any type of numerical value.
-The Rules language supports doing comparisons with Numbers and doing math with Numbers and the Number supports methods for getting primitive versions of that number if needed.
+The Rules language supports doing mathematical and logical operations with Numbers The Number Object supports methods for getting primitive versions of that Number if needed.

 ```java
 // to convert a hex_code (a number expressed in hexadecimals) to a Number type